Magnacarter/tap_project_plugin/README.md

-This is a WordPress plugin that provides a banner in the header or footer of a site that provides a direct link to the donations page at the UNICEF Tap Project.
+This is a WordPress plugin that provides a banner in the header or footer of a site.
+The banner will provide a direct link to the donations page at the UNICEF Tap Project.